Learn About Us

 Jane Stanley has been studying some form of Buddhism or metaphysics since she was in her early twenties.
 In 2010, knowing that she would be traveling to Tibet she started seriously studying Tibetan Buddhism and realized she had found what she never expected to find – an understanding of life that felt true and genuine.
 She took refuge in the Buddha, the Dharma and the Sangha, and while in Lhasa, Tibet committed her life to the study, practice and teaching of Tibetan Buddhism.

 In January of 2012 she came to the Awam Tibetan Buddhist Institute (then Dharmakirti College), completed the Natural Liberation course, enrolled in the Advanced Classes and continues her studies.
-She has also taken empowerments in Dzogchen, Simhamukha, Yajrayogini and Manjurshi.
+She has also taken empowerments in Dzogchen, Simhamukha, Vajrayogini, Manjurshi and several others.
 She has taken the Bodhisattva Vow and pledged her life to serving the Dharma.

 Jane is an RN and has a degree in Liberal Arts.
 Her interests include fine art photography, world travel and doing Social Media for the Awam Tibetan Buddhist Institute.
-Jane was asked to teach the Natural Liberation course online by Khenpo Drimed Dawa for the Awam Tibetan Buddhist Institute and was honored to accept his offer.
+Jane was asked to teach the Essentials of Tibetan Buddhism by Khenpo Drimed Dawa for the Awam Tibetan Buddhist Institute and was honored to accept his offer.

 Joining the Awam Tibetan Buddhist Institute in 2012 (Dharmakirti College at that time), he has become a serious student of Buddha dharma, especially the Nyingma Lineage where he has learned the 21 Yogas of Longchen Rabjam as a means of furthering the Practice of Khandro Nyingtik and Longchen Nyingtik Dzogchen.

+Fundamentally, we follow the Nyingma tradition established in Tibet by Padmasambhava (or Guru Rinpoche).
+We are also Rimé.
 Ri or chok-ri in Tibetan mean “one-sided”, “partisan” or “sectarian,” Me means “no”.
 So, Rimé means “not taking sides,” “nonpartisan,” or “nonsectarian.”
 It does not mean “nonconformist” or “noncommittal,” nor does it mean forming a new school or system that is different from the existing ones.
 Followers of the Rimé approach almost always follow one lineage for their main practices.
 Although they respect and learn from other traditions, they would not dissociate from the school in which they were raised.
 One can take, for example, the founders of the Rimé movement, Jamgon Kongtrul and Jamyang Khyentse Wangpo.
-Kongrtrul was educated in the Nyingma and Kagyu traditions and Khyentse was raised in the Nyingma and Sakya traditions.
+Kongtrul was educated in the Nyingma and Kagyu traditions and Khyentse was raised in the Nyingma and Sakya traditions.
 Although these two scholars and meditation masters received, collected, practiced and transmitted the teachings of all eights practice lineages, they never failed to acknowledge their affiliation to their own schools.

 One of the unique features of Buddhism is the acceptance that different paths are appropriate for different types of people.
 Just as one medicine cannot cure all diseases, so one set of teachings cannot help all beings—this is a basic principle of Buddhism.
 One chooses the most appropriate sutras and/or tantras from the Buddhist canon and makes them the basis for one’s practice.
 This is how different schools of Buddhism begin.
 There are no “sects” in Buddhism because there are no groups that break away from the main school.
 Different lineages have come into being even among those who practice the same teachings.